-Compensation Practice Hub Group Policy Pay for performance A meaningful part of executive compensation is performance based, including our annual cash incentive, which is based on EPS, and our long-term incentive, which is based on EBITDA as a percentage of gross margin.
+Compensation Practice Hub Group Policy Pay for performance A meaningful part of executive compensation is performance based, including our annual cash incentive, which is based on diluted earnings per share ("EPS"), and our long-term incentive, which is based on the Company's earnings before interest, tax, depreciation and amortization ("EBITDA") as a percentage of gross margin.
 Annual restricted stock grants to executive officers are fifty percent performance-based and fifty percent time-based.
 Robust stock ownership guidelines and holding requirements Our stock ownership guidelines and holding requirements create further alignment with stockholders' long-term interests.
-See "Director Compensation" and "Executive Compensation - Compensation Discussion and Analysis - Stock Ownership Guidelines".
-No employment agreements We have no employment, severance or golden parachute agreements with any of our named executive officers and therefore, no excise tax gross-ups.
-Multi-year vesting period for restricted stock awards Time-based restricted stock awards and performance-based restricted stock awards generally have a 5 and 3-year vesting period, respectively.
-No hedging Hub Group securities Our policy prohibits executive officers and Board members from engaging in hedging transactions involving our stock.
+See "Director Compensation" and "Executive Compensation - Compensation Discussion and Analysis- Stock Ownership Guidelines".
+No employment agreements We have no employment, severance or golden parachute agreements with any of our Named Executive Officers and therefore, no excise tax gross-ups.
+Multi-year vesting period for restricted stock awards Time-based restricted stock awards and performance-based restricted stock awards generally have a 5- and 3-year vesting period, respectively.
+No hedging Hub Group securities Our policy prohibits executive officers and directors from engaging in hedging transactions involving our stock.
 See "Corporate Governance - Does the Company Have a Policy Regarding Hedging?".
-No tax gross-ups We do not provide tax gross-up payments to named executive officers.
+Tax gross-ups We do not provide tax gross-up payments except in connection with annual physicals that the Named Executive Officers may receive.
 No repricing underwater stock options without stockholder approval Our equity incentive plan prohibits repricing underwater stock options, reducing the exercise price of stock options or replacing awards with cash or another award type, without stockholder approval.
 Annual compensation risk assessment At least annually, our Compensation Committee assesses the risk of our compensation program.